 However, at this point, we get a pretty static flicker effect.
 Let’s change that by adding the following two classes to our child elements:

 These will make sure we animate the opacity transition.

 You might have spotted that the black background div is an absolute positioned element, using the full width and height.
-We use a center hack for the text layer since it's not the full size of the div.
-This hack means we place the element 50% from the top and then offset the y-axis by -50%, making sure the element is perfectly centered.
+We use a center hack for the text layer since it’s not the full size of the div.
+This hack means we place the element 50% from the top and then offset the y-axis by -50%, ensuring the element is perfectly centered.